 - 32.2 All staff members will undertake safeguarding and child protection procedures training at induction, including whistle-blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities and can identify signs of possible abuse or neglect.
 New staff will receive safeguarding training within the first half term should any existing training received be old or out of date.
 This training will be regularly updated and will be in line with advice from the 3 safeguarding partners. - 32.3 All staff will complete the Trust's mandatory safeguarding e-learning modules scheduled throughout the academic year.
 Safeguarding training will be tracked via the academy's MIS. - 32.4 All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
-This training will be refreshed annually via the Home Office online course. - 32.5 Staff will also receive regular safeguarding and child protection updates (for example, through emails, ebulletins and staff meetings) as required, but at least annually. - 32.6 Volunteers will receive appropriate training, if applicable. - 32.7 All staff are to receive annual contextualised safeguarding training that reflects the nature of the provision and the needs/vulnerabilities of the pupils they support.
-All training will be tracked by the academy DSL and the Trust Safeguarding Lead. - 32.8 All staff are aware a child may not be ready to disclose concerns.
+This training will be refreshed annually via the Home Office online course. - 32.5 Staff will also receive regular safeguarding and child protection updates (for example, through emails, ebulletins and staff meetings) as required, but at least annually.

+32.6 Volunteers will receive appropriate training, if applicable.

+- 32.7 All staff are to receive annual and ongoing contextualised safeguarding training, which includes specific safeguarding issues such as neglect, domestic abuse and the impact of parental mental ill health. - 32.8 All staff are aware a child may not be ready to disclose concerns.
 Staff should maintain professional curiosity and report to the DSL.